• Menu

 Snowshoeing out to Lake Haiyaha in RMNP.
 Photo: Steven Bratman

-Snowshoeing is a great way to explore the Colorado outdoors each winter.
-You’ll really connect with nature on a snowshoe trek.
-Luckily, the Rocky Mountains are full of free trails accessing such amazing sights!
+Snowshoeing is a great way to explore Colorado’s wilderness each winter.
+You’ll connect with nature on a snowshoe trek.
+Luckily, the Rocky Mountains are full of free trails to access such amazing sights.

 There are plenty of ways to enjoy the great outdoors during the winter, but they’re not always affordable or accessible.
-You can find a good pair of brand new snowshoes (affiliate link) for about $100, or peruse the local Craigslist ads for something that costs even less.
-Add to that your trusty hiking boots and a pair of poles (affiliate link), and you’re ready to go.
+You can find a good pair of brand-new snowshoes (affiliate link) for about around a hundred bucks, or peruse the local ads for something that costs even less.
+Add to that your trusty hiking boots and a pair of poles, and you’re ready to go.

 What better way to warm up and burn over 400 calories an hour than to strap on a pair of snowshoes and head for the hills?
-With so much wilderness at our fingertips, Colorado is the perfect place to sightsee like nobody else in the world can!
+With so much wilderness at our fingertips, Colorado is the perfect place to sightsee like nowhere else in the world.

 Rocky Mountain National Park